tridivb/slowfast_feature_extractor/README.md

 Extract features from videos with a pre-trained SlowFast model using the PySlowFast framework

+## TODO

+1. Create requirements file with more extensive installation instructions
+2. Test with latest Pytorch and update dependencies

 ## Getting Started

 Clone the repo and set it up in your local drive.